-This exhibition, which should have opened in February, is now scheduled to open in mid-May.
+This exhibition, Epic Iran, which should have opened in February, is now scheduled to open in mid-May.
 It is on a grand scale – aiming to explore 5,000 years of Iranian art, design and culture, bringing together over 300 objects from ancient, Islamic, and contemporary Iran.
 It is also the UK’s first major exhibition of Iranian art in 90 years, after The International Exhibition of Persian Art, held at Burlington House in London in 1931 and will present an overarching narrative of Iran from 3000 BC to the present day.

 Iran was home to one of the great historic civilisations, yet its monumental artistic achievements remain unknown to many.
 Epic Iran takes a visual journey through this civilisation and the country’s journey into the 21st century, from the earliest known writing – signalling the beginning of history in Iran – through to the 1979 Revolution and beyond.
 Ranging from sculpture, ceramics and carpets, to textiles, photography and film, works will reflect the country’s vibrant historic culture, architectural splendours, the abundance of myth, poetry and tradition that have been central to Iranian identity for millennia, and the evolving, self-renewing culture evident today.
 From the highly important Cyrus Cylinder and illuminated manuscripts of the Shahnameh, to 10-metre-long paintings of Isfahan tile work to Shirin Neshat’s powerful two-screen video installation Turbulent, showing with Shirin Aliabadi’s striking photograph of a young woman blowing bubblegum, the exhibition offers a new and fresh perspective on a country that is so often seen through a very different lens in the news.